2U compact fluorescent bulb

 Now you can even get compact flourescent bulbs that will work in 3-way fixtures.

-Standards & Installation Of Energy Saving Lamp
+Standards Of Energy Saving Lights

 Protection classes